prabesh1170/supply-chain-analysis-dashboard/README.md

 text, and date functions).

 ## Business Problem
-This project analyzes order fulfillment, delivery performance, and profitability across transportation modes, regions, and suppliers to identify inefficiencies and support data-driven logistics decisions.
+This project analyses order fulfilment, delivery performance, and profitability across transportation modes, regions, and suppliers to identify inefficiencies and support data-driven logistics decisions.